On House floor, Dem women call out abusive treatment by men

 Her voice trembled slightly as she said that her father, “thankfully,” was no longer alive to see Yoho’s treatment of her.
 But she said her mother saw it, “And I am here because I have to show my parents that I am their daughter, and that they did not raise me to accept abuse from men.”

-More than a dozen other Democrats also spoke, mostly women, recalling their own experiences, taunting House Republicans’ overwhelmingly white male membership and warning that the numbers of women lawmakers will only grow.
+Other Democrats recalled their own experiences, taunted House Republicans’ overwhelmingly white male membership and warned that the numbers of women lawmakers will only grow.
 Eighty-eight House Democrats and 13 Republicans are women.

 “We’re not going away,” said Rep. Pramila Jayapal, D-Wash.
 “There is going to be more power in the hands of women across this country.”